 Below presented, is a screenshot of early version of PhyWiSe tool, used for communication simulation and jamming detection in UC7:

-In this use case the system under test is an industrial system that deals with these two drawbacks by means of including multicore architectures capable of in-flight reconfiguration in present actual payload data processing equipment, for video processing, and navigation sensors based on camera systems.
-These video processors are in charge of conditioning, processing, compressing and ciphering the images acquired by an Earth Observation Satellite before their transmission to ground or by any kind of spacecraft for navigation purposes.
-The systems under test will be multicore architectures presently available in the market capable of withstanding the space environment and that can follow the stringent design rules specified for Space equipment.
-The result of the Reconfigurable Video Processor for Space use case will be a detailed description of the condition and requirements for a system used for navigation or observation under environmental, reliability and dependability space conditions.
+In this Use Case, the system under test is an industrial system that consists of multicore architectures capable of in-flight reconfiguration in present actual payload data processing equipment, for video processing, and navigation sensors based on camera systems.
+These video processors are in charge of conditioning, processing, compressing and ciphering the images acquired by an Earth Observation Satellite before their transmission to ground for navigation purposes.